 How happy are your patients—both during their office visit and at home, as they follow your protocols?
 The answer to this question defines patient satisfaction, which is just as important as clinical outcomes.
 In fact, the New England Journal of Medicine cites studies that have linked patient satisfaction to improved health outcomes.

-Over the last couple of decades, some fascinating research has repeatedly illustrated how patient satisfaction can ultimately benefit healthcare providers.
+Over the last couple of decades, some fascinating research has repeatedly illustrated how patient satisfaction in healthcare can ultimately benefit providers.
 When your patients are happier with their care experience, you’re likely to notice:

 - Greater loyalty: Like in any field, satisfaction feeds on itself, as patients who feel it develop a bond—that, after a while, no other practitioner can replace.

-- Higher retention: Satisfaction leads to trust, and trust leads to compliance.
+- Higher retention: Patient satisfaction leads to trust, and trust leads to compliance.
 Your recommended check-ups and follow-ups will be much easier to execute for a patient who’s actually looking forward to them.

-All of the above may also lead to the satisfaction of clinicians, both professionally and personally.
+All of the above may also increase the satisfaction of clinicians, both professionally and personally.
 Happy patients make for happy care teams—inspiring an even deeper motivation to maintain high-performance reputations.
 Again, like in any other industry, success and positivity feed on themselves.

-Today more than ever before, healthcare takes a myriad of forms, and patients have increasingly more treatment alternatives.
-If you don’t strive for patient satisfaction in healthcare settings, you may lose patients—or even allow them to lose faith in the system altogether, and never want to return to any medical waiting room.
-Stronger relationships simply lead to longer relationships—a win-win scenario.
+Today more than ever before, healthcare takes a myriad of forms, and patients have more treatment alternatives.
+If you don’t strive for patient satisfaction in healthcare settings, you may lose patients—or even allow them to lose faith in the system altogether and never want to return to any medical waiting room.
+Stronger relationships simply lead to longer relationships.
+It’s a win-win scenario.

 What affects patient satisfaction?